TomLingham/Laravel-Searchy/README.md

 #### ExactMatcher
 Matches an exact string and applies a high multiplier to bring any exact matches to the top.
-When sanitize is on, if the expression strips some of the characters from the search query then this may not be able to match against a string despite entering in an exact match.

 #### StartOfStringMatcher